2017 Annual meeting

 Enrique García is at the end of his tenure as president of CAF; however for a Latin American economist of his stature, the rise of Donald Trump and the new strategic role of China makes this a key moment to "rethink Latin America's regional integration."

-In his recent post, Alejandro Legorreta talks about humanity's future with technology and the innovations that are to come.
+In his recent post, Alejandro Legorreta talks about Mexico's labor sector and the risks associated with it today.
 Check out his blog to learn more about his recent endeavors and to read interesting articles on current affairs in Mexico.

 Unfortunately, recent corruption scandals have had a negative impact on Mexico's economy and public perception.
 Nicolás Mariscal identifies three ways to mitigate the risk of corruption in Mexico.